TheJelmega/prog-lang/design/README.md

 <flag-enum-variant> := <name> [ '=' <expr> ]
 ```

-A flag enum can be thought of as a special variant of a field-less enum, but instead of representing discrete fields, it represents a collection of bitflags.
+A flag enum can be thought of as a special variant of a field-less enum, but instead of representing discrete fields, it represents a collection of bit-flags.
-Each flag enum can contain as many unique flags are as allowed by the primitive type, by default this will be chosen based on the number of variants within the enum.
+Each flag enum can contain as many unique flags are as allowed by the primitive type, by default this will be chosen based on the values of variants within the enum.

 When no explicit discriminant is given, this will automomatically be set as the next power of 2 that greater than the previous flags.
-If the discriminant for hte first value is not , this will become 1, and if at any point the next flag value would overflow, this will result in a compile error.
+If the discriminant for the first value is not set, this will become 1, and if at any point the next flag value would overflow, this will result in a compile error.

 If no explicit flag is provided with a value of 0, the enum will implicitly add a `.None` flag.